History Camp Boston 2024 (Sold Out!)

 Program—Begins at 9:00 am

 Authors and organizations (2nd floor) and vendors (1st floor)—8:00 am–5:30 pm.
-Tables can be reserved when you register.
-These will sell out, so register early.
+Tables (if still available) can be reserved when you register.
 To get an idea of what this looks like, browse the photos from last year.

 Lunch—12:15 pm–1:30 pm—On your own or join us for a hot buffet if you select that option when you register.

-Sessions + Schedule—Accepted sessions will be added to the list below.
+Sessions—See the Speakers and Session page for this year’s scheduled presentations.
 There will be 6 – 8 sessions in each hour time slot.
 A preliminary schedule will be released a few days before History Camp and the final schedule will be in your session guide.
 Note that you do not need to select sessions in advance.

 Register now.